 Study Adelaide is the local organisation which supports international students studying in Adelaide.
-It provides useful information on studying, living, working and you can sign up for student membership on their website so that you can be informed of free events, competitions and scholarships.
+It provides useful information on studying, living, working and playing.
+You can sign up for student membership on the website: studyadelaide.com so that you can be informed of free events, competitions, and scholarships.
+Don't miss out on all the fun - sign up now.